TRENDMizzou/TREND_NMR-manual/trendpro/trendanalysis/README.md

 ## TRENDanalysis - Fitting and Clustering TREND results
 ### Description
-- TRENDanalysis is a new program that fits K<sub>D</sub> to the binding isotherm, does other types of fits, and that clusters NMR spectra for ranking binders.
+- TRENDanalysis fits K<sub>D</sub> to a binding isotherm, fits other types of curves, and clusters NMR spectra.
+The clustering can be used to compare binders, complexes, and conditions.

 * [`fitting`](fitting.md)
 * [`clustering`](clustering.md)